Central Florida Knights Logo (UCF Knights Logo)

 What is Central Florida Knights?

-Central Florida Knights (more accurately, UCF Knights) is an athletic department consisting of 16 student teams from the University of Central Florida.
-It is located in Orlando, Florida, participating in the American Athletic Conference and competing in NCAA Division I (FBS).
-Starting in 2023, the organization will also be a member of the Sun Belt and Big 12 Conference.
+Central Florida Knights (more precisely, UCF Knights) is a sports department with 16 student teams from the University of Central Florida.
+It is located in Orlando, Florida, and participates in the American Athletic Conference, competing in NCAA Division I (FBS).
+Starting in 2023, the organization will also be a member of the Sun Belt and Big 12 conferences.

 1970 – 1979

-The debut logo features knightly armor – a helmet with a folding visor and lush feathers.
-The head is in profile, decorated with important university attributes: the seal and image of a winged horse from ancient Greek mythology, the abbreviation FTU (Florida Technological University), and the sports teams’ name (Knights).
-A shining star is visible above Pegasus against a dark background, and its wings are fanned out and cover the entire left side of the round sign.
-The authors of this variant are FTU representative and graphic artist Dorothy Cannon.
+The debut logo depicts knightly armor – a helmet with a lifting visor and lush feathers.
+The head in profile is decorated with important attributes of the university: the seal, the image of a winged horse from ancient Greek mythology, the abbreviation FTU (Florida Technological University), and the names of the sports teams, the Knights.
+Above Pegasus on a dark background is a shining star, and its wings spread out and occupy the entire left side of the round sign.
+The authors of this variant are an FTU representative and graphic artist, Dorothy Cannon.

 1979 – 1985

-When the UCF players entered the Division III NCAA, they started playing very hard.
-This gave hope to the fans, who began to argue that this style would help athletes fight back strongly against anyone, anywhere.
-So, because of the arrogance of the teams, the era of Fighting Knights began; that is, there was a rebranding, followed by a redesign of the emblem.
-A serious knight on a rearing horse appeared on the logo.
-The concentrated expression on the face and the spear put forward to testify to the warlike intentions of the rider.
-Below is the name of the sports department, and on the shield is the university’s abbreviation.
+When UCF players joined the NCAA Division III, they started playing very well.
+This gave hope to the fans, who began to assert that such a style would help athletes give a decisive response to anyone, anywhere.
+Thus, because of the team’s arrogance, the era of Fighting Knights began: a rebranding followed by a redesign of the emblem.
+The emblem now features a serious knight on a rearing horse.
+The focused facial expression and spear thrust forward indicate the rider’s belligerent intentions.
+Below is the name of the sports faculty, and on the shield is the university’s abbreviation.
 A thin ring surrounds all elements.
 At the same time, the logo retained its original monochrome.

 1985 – 1993